 When I started my journey in 2003, I was drawn into the calligraphic world through my fascination with the pointed pen.
 I wanted to explore Spencerian Script and Offhand Flourishing.

+Both of these worlds are still part of me.
+I flourish on a daily basis but lately Spencerian has taken a back seat to Italian Hand.
+This spring, summer and fall, I will be dusting off Spencerian as I prepare to teach a workshop in Toronto.
 So I am spending some quality time with Spencer again.
 As I revisit his work and his skills, I am even more convinced that he was influenced by Italian Hand.
 I would never have seen this connection a few years ago.
 Once again, the mysteries and discoveries of the pointed pen world continue to mesmerize me and draw me in a little deeper each day.
 So my 50th year begins with continued wonder, mystery and new discoveries to be made.
 I hope to remain lost in that sense of wonder and appreciation for the world around me.
 I promise not to turn 50 again and get so reflective in a blog post!